Menu

 1.Technology Administration Section

-We mainly make plans to burn garbage and carry out construction and consignment necessary for factory operation.
+We mainly plan to burn garbage, and carry out construction and consignment necessary for factory operation.

 2.Facility Section